-This internal prize was established in 1953 and existed until 1966 when it became the Swedish Grand Journalism Prize and was opened for the best in journalism within the entire Swedish press.
+This internal prize was established in 1953 and existed until 1966 when it became the Swedish Grand Prize for Journalism and was opened up for the best in journalism within the entire Swedish press.

-The Swedish Grand Journalism Prize began with two categories – daily press and other periodical press.
+The Swedish Grand Prize for Journalism began with two categories – daily press and other periodical press.
 In 1969 a third category was added for radio and TV.

 In 1979 the other periodical press category was divided into weekly magazines, along with special, industry and organization publication categories.
 Radio and TV at the same time got their own categories rather than being lumped together.

 In 1992, a further prize was established – Lukas Bonniers Journalistpris – awarded to journalists for lifetime distinguished achievement.

 In 1998, the magazine category replaced the various other periodical categories, and a new category was added, new media.